-Housed within CHOP’s Harriet and Ronald Lassin Newborn/Infant Intensive Care Unit (N/IICU), the Newborn and Infant Chronic Lung Disease Program offers infants with chronic lung disease (CLD) — and their families — seamless care from initial evaluation, to treatment and long-term follow-up.
+Housed within CHOP’s Harriet and Ronald Lassin Newborn/Infant Intensive Care Unit (N/IICU), the Newborn and Infant Chronic Lung Disease Program is devoted to the meeting the growing clinical and research needs of these infants.
+We offer infants with chronic lung disease — and their families — seamless, innovative care from initial evaluation and diagnosis, through treatment and long-term follow-up.

 The program offers:

-- An experienced team of doctors, nurses and support staff who are experts in the management of infants with chronic lung disease
+- An experienced, multidisciplinary team of doctors, nurses and others who are experts in the management of infants with chronic lung disease

-- A coordinated, multidisciplinary approach to each child’s evaluation and treatment
+- A coordinated, multidisciplinary approach to each infant’s evaluation and treatment

-- Regular communication with families, referring physicians and specialists to create a comprehensive, customized care plan for each child
+- Regular communication with families, referring physicians and specialists to create a comprehensive, individualized plan of care for each infant

 - The newest and most innovative diagnostic and therapeutic modalities available

-- Ongoing research to learn more about CLD causes, explore new treatment options, and enhance outcomes for all children with CLD
+- Ongoing research to learn more about CLD, explore new treatment options, and enhance outcomes for all children with CLD

 A multidisciplinary team